yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 ## Abstract and learning objectives

-The student will assist a large organization in evaluating their current infrastructure deployments in Azure, and help identify single points of failure.
-Attention will be given to making the customer\'s current deployments more resilient and communicating best practices to ensure future deployments will follow best practices.
+In this whiteboard design session, you will look at how to design for converting/extending an existing IaaS deployment to account for resiliency and in general high availability.
+Throughout the whiteboard design session you will look at the various configuration options and services to help build resilient architectures.

-Attendees will be better able to design resilient applications in Azure for high availability and disaster recovery.
-Specific attention will be given to:
+At the end of this whiteboard design session, you will be better able to design and use the following services:

 -   The use of availability sets